 Biochemistry is an upper-division course that must be taken at a four-year institution.
 We also recommend taking physiology and microbiology at a four-year university or college.

 Please refer to the Course Equivalencies page for the list of courses offered at your institution that fulfill our pre-pharmacy requirements.
+If your institution is not listed or you have questions, please contact the admissions office.

 Requirements are subject to change.